Golang Database Library Orm Example - List

 All(ctx, r.db)

-alternative to gorm.
+compared to gorm.
 It will complain if you do not provide a context.
 You cannot ignore the error

 return unless you explicit does so with underscore, _